Discord Business Model

 • Key Partnerships: Strategic formal and informal partnerships within the business world;

-Discord’s Weaknesses
+Discord Weaknesses

 Discord Opportunities

-• Entry into Other Markets: Discord has invested significant resources in escaping their position as a communication platform for online gamers.
+• Entry into Other Markets: Discord has invested significant resources in escaping its position as a communication platform for online gamers.
 However, they have not fully managed to tap into the broader market share, which includes a significantly larger number of potential communities and customers;

 • Improving the Basic Package Features: Upgrading some features on the basic plan would make the software much more attractive to users.